June 2011 • PUMPS & SYSTEMS

 Shock Pulses propagate within a much higher frequency range than that of ordinary machine vibration, and their energy content is relatively low.

-Read article Reliable Shock Pulse Evaluation of Anti-Friction Bearing Condition
+Read the article Reliable Shock Pulse Evaluation of Anti-Friction Bearing Condition

 Learn about our VIBXPERT II Portable Vibration Analyzer —with Full Color Display, Fast Data Acquisition and Powerful Vibration Diagnostic Tools.
 VIBXPERT uses the Shock Pulse method to detect lubrication condition and bearing damage.